steelmananything/steelmananything/_topics/introduction.md

 > to try to address the arguments as [they] arise.

-#### Steelman: Steelmanning may worsen strawmen
+#### Steelman: Steelmanning may indirectly worsen strawmen

 First attempt steelmanning Dr. Gelman's argument:

-If you steelman an argument of person X, but that person's argument was a strawman of person Y, then you might exacerbate that strawman.
+If you steelman an argument of person X, but that person's argument was a strawman of person Y, then you might indirectly worsen that strawman.

 Formally:

-1. Steelmanning an argument with a strawman in it may exacerbate the strawman (premise).
+1. Steelmanning an argument that is a strawman of another argument may worsen that strawman (premise).
-2. "Addressing an argument as it is" is unlikely to exacerbate strawmen because they're dealt with directly rather than transformed (premise).
+2. "Addressing an argument as it is" is unlikely to indirectly worsen strawmen because they're dealt with directly rather than transformed and unreasonable aspects may be discarded (premise).
-3. Therefore, steelmanning may exacerbate or add strawmen whereas that's less likely when "addressing an argument as it is" (follows from 1 and 2).
+3. Therefore, steelmanning may indirectly worsen strawmen whereas that's less likely when "addressing an argument as it is" (follows from 1 and 2).

-##### Response: Strengthening a strawman isn't steelmanning; it's ironmanning
+##### Response: Worsening any strawman isn't steelmanning; it's tinmanning

-Steelmanning a worse strawman is a failure of steelmanning and it's instead [ironmanning](#ironmanning-strawmanning-as-steelmanning).
-By its nature, steelmanning should reduce strawmen, whereas "addressing an argument as it is" is not designed to reduce strawmen.
+Worsening any strawman while steelmanning is a failure of steelmanning; instead, it's [tinmanning](#tinmanning-strawmanning-as-steelmanning).
+By its nature, steelmanning should reduce strawmen, whereas "addressing an argument as it is" does not necessarily reduce strawmen.

 Formally:

-1. Steelmanning strives to reduce or eliminate strawmen (premise; [by definition](#what-is-steelmanning)).
+1. Steelmanning strives to reduce or eliminate all strawmen (premise; [by definition](#what-is-steelmanning)).
-2. A steelman that exacerbates a strawman is a failure of steelmanning; instead, it's an [ironman](#ironmanning-strawmanning-as-steelmanning).
-Similarly, proper steelmanning aims not to introduce new strawmen (both follow from 1).
+2. A steelman that worsens a strawman is a failure of steelmanning; instead, it's an tinmanning (premise; [by definition](#tinmanning-strawmanning-as-steelmanning)).
 3. "Addressing an argument as it is" does not explicitly involve striving to reduce or eliminate strawmen because "addressing" may involve any form of argumentation (premise; by definition, or lack thereof).
 4. "Addressing an argument as it is" -- with a strawman in it -- is less likely than steelmanning to reduce or eliminate a strawman (follows from 3).
-5. Therefore, proper steelmanning should reduce rather than exacerbate strawmen, and more than "addressing an argument as it is" (follows from 1, 2 and 4).
+5. Therefore, proper steelmanning should reduce rather than worsen strawmen, and more than "addressing an argument as it is" (follows from 1, 2 and 4).

-#### Steelman: If an expert in steelmanning can easily ironman, then something is rotten in steelmanning
+#### Steelman: If an expert in steelmanning can easily tinman, then something is rotten in steelmanning

 Second attempt steelmanning Dr. Gelman's argument:

-If what Dr. Alexander did was ironmanning, given that Dr. Alexander is a [major figurehead of the steelmanning movement](https://slatestarcodex.com/2013/02/12/youre-probably-wondering-why-ive-called-you-here-today/), if such an expert steelmans poorly, then something is rotten in steelmanning and we should be skeptical of steelmanning.
+If what Dr. Alexander did was tinmanning, given that Dr. Alexander is a [major figurehead of the steelmanning movement](https://slatestarcodex.com/2013/02/12/youre-probably-wondering-why-ive-called-you-here-today/), if such an expert steelmans poorly, then something is rotten in steelmanning and we should be skeptical of it.

 Formally:

 1. Dr. Alexander is a [major figurehead of the steelmanning movement](https://slatestarcodex.com/2013/02/12/youre-probably-wondering-why-ive-called-you-here-today/) (premise).
 2. A field's general soundness can be gauged informally by its experts' use -- or misuse -- of that field's tools (premise).
-3. Dr. Alexander committed two major instances of ironmanning (see [Dr. Gelman's arguments](https://statmodeling.stat.columbia.edu/2022/04/28/the-challenge-of-bending-over-backward-to-see-things-from-the-other-persons-point-of-view/)).
+3. Dr. Alexander committed two major instances of tinmanning ([Dr. Gelman's arguments](https://statmodeling.stat.columbia.edu/2022/04/28/the-challenge-of-bending-over-backward-to-see-things-from-the-other-persons-point-of-view/)).
 4. Therefore, something is rotten in steelmanning, even if it's an informal flaw (follows from 1, 2, and 3).

-##### Response: Dr. Alexander's arguments don't seem to be ironmen
+##### Response: Dr. Alexander's arguments don't seem to be tinmen

-Dr. Alexander's arguments don't seem to be ironmen.
+Dr. Alexander's arguments don't seem to be tinmen.
 Analyzing both examples:

 1. Dr. Alexander [wrote](https://astralcodexten.substack.com/p/ivermectin-much-more-than-you-wanted):